FelixFester/Valac/README.md

 - Website name.
 In code was added title just as on usual big imageboards.
 - Theme changer near website name.
 Parsing all existing .css files from folder, works for all pages except admin panel (yet).

+## Reasons to use it
+- It's super lightweight!
+All what it's using is SQLite database.
+- It's modern and can be used on PHP8 and more newer versions.

 ---

 *Soon would be available**